 Download our nickel fact sheets to learn more about this versatile metal.
 Find out about the properties of nickel, what it's used for, and how we think it will shape the future of demand for electric vehicles.

-Nickel is a naturally-occurring metallic element with a silvery/white lustrous metal and a light golden tinge.
+Nickel is a silvery white, naturally-occurring metallic element with a light golden tinge.

 There are two main types of nickel deposits in the world, laterite and sulphide, requiring different techniques to extract the nickel.